benqus/pinkistate/README.md

 ### Transformers

 Transformers are methods that get invoked with the latest state, the old state and payload that triggered them.
-Think of them as redux reducers - but in a more generic way.
+Transformers may act as middlewares (ExpressJS) or reducer-like (Redux) methods.
-There's nothing stopping you from using a `type` field in your payload and use the tool similar to how a redux reducer works or to implement your own logic around this.
+You pick your own solution, here's nothing stopping you from using a `type` field in your payload and use the tool similar to how a redux reducer works or to implement your own logic around this.

+Transformers are executed synchronously!

 > **Note:** in order to invoke the `onchange` callback method, the state must be a different value or object reference from the old one!